-E-scooters, e-bikes, and hoverboards have grown in popularity among Americans in recent years, as a way to get to and from work or school, or for fun.
-Our latest report finds that emergency room (ER)-treated injuries and deaths with these products are also increasing.
-In light of the spike in injuries, CPSC reminds consumers to use caution and safety with these devices.
+E-scooters, e-bikes, and hoverboards are used to commute to and from work or school, or just for fun.
+CPSC’s latest report finds that emergency room-treated injuries and deaths associated with these products are increasing.

 - See and be seen.
 Most deaths involve motor vehicles.
-Many micromobility products are small, quick, and silent, making it difficult for others to spot you, especially in parking lots and structures.
+Many micromobility devices are small, quick, and quiet, making it difficult for others to spot you, especially in parking lots, garages and other enclosed structures.

 - Do not make abrupt, unpredictable movements.